On existence and uniqueness to homogeneous Boltzmann flows of monatomic gas mixtures: Notation, Preliminaries and Main Results

 \subsubsection{Existence and uniqueness theory}

-In this manuscript, we discuss existence and uniqueness for the vector value solution $\F$ to the initial value problem \eqref{Cauchy problem} of space homogeneous Boltzmann equations for monatomic gas mixtures, with transition probabilities (or collision kernels) { associated to species $\mathcal{A}_i$ and $\mathcal{A}_j$, $i,j \in \left\{1,\dots,I\right\}$} having hard potential growth of order $\left|u\right|^\gij$ for $\gij \in (0,1]$ and an { integrable angular part} $\bij$, with an initial total mixture number density and energy bounded below (i.e. the initial data can not be singular measure), and {\cfg have at least a $\ks$ (scalar) polynomial moments, } { chosen to ensure the inequality \eqref{povzner constant prop} holds for any $i,j=1,\dots,I$.}
+In this manuscript, we discuss existence and uniqueness for the vector value solution $\mathbb{F}$ to the initial value problem \eqref{Cauchy problem} of space homogeneous Boltzmann equations for monatomic gas mixtures, with transition probabilities (or collision kernels) associated to species $\mathcal{A}_i$ and $\mathcal{A}_j$, $i,j \in \left\{1,\dots,I\right\}$ having hard potential growth of order $\left|u\right|^{\gamma_{ij}}$ for $\gamma_{ij} \in (0,1]$ and an integrable angular part $b_{ij}$, with an initial total mixture number density and energy bounded below (i.e. the initial data can not be singular measure), and have at least a $k_*$ (scalar) polynomial moments,